 “Sitting for a long time adds a lot of pressure on the spine.
 It distorts the normal spine alignment.
 Thus, over time, sitting for a long time will cause stiffness and muscle imbalance,”Shwikar Aljunied, a physiotherapist at The Physiolink.

 To determine if standing desks could improve this, several studies have been done on employees with long-term back pain.
-It was reported that those who have used a standing desk reported up to a 32% improvement in lower back pain after several weeks.
+Those who have used a standing desk reported up to a 32% improvement in lower back pain.
 In another study, the usage of standing desks reduced upper back and neck pain by 54% after just 4 weeks.

 3. Sitting too much worsens food coma and increases risk of type 2 Diabetes